What is Nudge?

 - For Trade to Trade (T2T) stocks.

 This Nudge is displayed when trading in T2T stocks.
 Exchanges move stocks that are extremely speculative or are suspected of price manipulation to the Trade to Trade (T2T) segment.
-Intraday and BTST trades are not allowed in the T2T segment since all buy and sell transactions will be compulsorily delivered (T+1 settlement).
+Intraday trades are not allowed in the T2T segment since all buy and sell transactions will be compulsorily delivered (T+1 settlement).

 With delivery trades, the stocks sold are first debited from the demat account, and the stocks purchased are then credited to the demat account on T+1 day.
 To learn more, see What are Trade to Trade or T2T stocks?